Thank you so much. Thank you all for coming. It’s a great pleasure for me to be here with all of you.

 Look, mass killing in Uganda was already in full swing in March 1972 when David and I arrived.
 A year earlier in 1971 General Idi Amin had overthrown President Milton Obote.
 Yet Amin could not rule Uganda without the guns of his soldiers.
 Amin feared anyone, military or civilian, who might still be loyal to Obote.
 He killed as many Obote supporters as he could.
 The killings started within the army and quickly grew to tens of thousands.

 Now fast forward to May 1972.
 In May 1972 I was sitting in a student cafeteria in Angola at the University of Luanda reading the International Herald Tribune.
-I had just hitchhiked through Ethiopia, Kenya, Uganda, Rwanda, Zaire, and now Angola, which was then a Portuguese colony.
+I had just hitchhiked through Ethiopia, Kenya, Uganda, Rwanda, Zaire, and I had just reached Angola, which was then a Portuguese colony.
 What caught my eye in the Herald Trib that morning was an article about ethnic killings in Burundi.
 Burundi?
 I had passed very close to Burundi.
 I had been less than fifty miles from Burundi.
 I had thought of going to Burundi.
 The article described a bloody uprising in April 1972 when Hutu rebels had used pangas — machetes — to kill hundreds of unsuspecting Tutsi citizens with the idea of sparking a civil war.

 Sometimes great events touch us deeply.
 How could so many people be murdered so quickly, I wondered?
 More importantly, why was the world ignoring it?
 And why and how did it come about?
 What if I had decided, as was entirely possible, to visit Burundi myself?
 And if I had, I would have been there exactly when the killings broke out.
 What then?

 Now fast forward again to 1976, when I returned from my travels.
 As you might have guessed I wound up living with mom and dad.
 My mother, to whom this book is dedicated, constantly pestered me with the question, “What did you actually do in Africa?”
 I badly wanted to write about my travels to tell the world what I had seen.
 But what kind of book should it be?
-I had spent three years in Africa.
-I obviously had a huge amount of material but I didn’t want to produce simply a series of anecdotes about myself.
-I felt sure writing a novel would have the greatest possible impact.
-And the role that race and racial hatred was playing in Africa, which I had witnessed at close hand, continued to amaze me.
-I wanted to knock the world on its ear.
+I had spent three years in Africa, traveling and working.
+I had crossed the Sahara.
+II had traipsed across the continent three times from one end to the other by road.
+I had lived in, worked in, or visited twenty African countries.

 I poured it out on a typewriter, as fast as I could the summer after I returned home.

-I have to tell you, it’s fun to write fiction.
-At the end of a few hours of work every day I had four or five manuscript pages filled with characters I had made up with their own histories — or backstories — in situations I had created pursuing paths and a plot line that could go literally anywhere.
+I have to tell you, it’s great fun to write fiction, at least at first.
+At the end of a few hours of work every day I had four or five new manuscript pages filled with characters I had made up with their own histories — or backstories as we call them — in situations I had created pursuing paths and plot lines that could go literally anywhere.
 Day after day I worked at it.

 After I wrote several hundred pages I started to slow down.
 Life had other things in mind for me.
-The manuscript went into a drawer, then into a box that I shlepped around the world with me for decades after I joined the Foreign Service.
-I just never could get back to it.
+The manuscript went into a drawer, then into a box that I shlepped around the world for decades after I joined the Foreign Service.
+As time passed it got harder and harder to start writing again.
 But a few years ago I finally dug it out again.
-And I found a way to work on the manuscript every day after work.
+Dusted it off.
+I wanted to get it done.
+Finally.
+And I started to work on the manuscript again every day after work.

 What emerged was the manuscript of DRINKING FROM THE STREAM.

 Just to give an example, let’s consider the length of the book.
 DRINKING FROM THE STREAM as published in March 2025 was 326 pages.
 But a book’s length is measured in words, not pages.
 STREAM is a lean 93,000 words.
 But the first draft was over 125,000 words.
 That means it was bloated.
 I had to cut out one-third of the original manuscript.
 And it’s hard to know what to cut.
 Cutting is painful.
-We authors sometimes get attached to the words we put on the page.
+We authors get attached to the words we put on the page.
 But more is not always better.

 There are a million things to keep in mind when editing a manuscript.
 Are there repetitions?
 Misspellings?
 Have you left things out?
 Will it all make sense to a reader?
 Are the historical facts correct?
 Are they in the proper order?
 Is the writing strong?
 How could it be stronger?
 More importantly, is it engaging?
 Will readers want to keep turning the pages?

 And here are more puzzles.
 Are the characters strong and consistent?
 Do they sound different from each other?
 A novel is basically a collection of scenes.
-But are the scenes as sharply drawn?
+But are the scenes sharply drawn?
 Are they as short as you can make them?

-Now, while I was worrying about all that, I had to find people to read various versions of the manuscript.
+Now, while I was worrying about all that, I had to find people to read the manuscript.
 That's for feedback.
 These are the so-called Beta readers.
 And their opinions are very important.
 They’re ordinary people, they’re not literary geniuses.
 You depend on them to tell you what they really think of the book and most importantly what they don't like about it.
 And feedback can be painful to listen to.
 But the author needs to hear it.
 And that’s not the end.
-A writer almost always needs to hire a professional editor to critique the manuscript.
+A writer almost always needs a professional editor to critique the manuscript.
 And you have to pay someone to do that.
 DRINKING FROM THE STREAM went through three separate, professional edits.

 . . . and so there’s nothing more to write about, and I’m rotten glad of it, because if I’d ‘a’ knowed what a trouble it was to make a book I wouldn’t ‘a’ tackled it . . .